hmrc/txm-fph-specification/source/getting-it-right/index.html.md

 * operating system or platform restrictions
 * security measures

-For example, an application connecting directly to HMRC might not be able to submit a username for Gov-Client-User-IDs if the <a href="/connection-method/#what-is-your-originating-device">originating device</a> does not have user accounts.
+For example, an application connecting directly to HMRC might not be able to submit a username for Gov-Client-User-IDs if the <a href="../connection-method/#originating-device">originating device</a> does not have user accounts.

 <div class="govuk-inset-text">
-You must <a href="/#contact-us">contact us</a> explaining why you are unable to submit a header.
+You must <a href="#contact-us">contact us</a> explaining why you are unable to submit a header.
 </div>

 If you leave a header empty, do not submit any value including null values.
 These examples are not valid: